 - is a sole proprietorship or corporation (where you are the majority shareholder)

 - is an independent business venture (not a part of an existing or family business)

 - qualifies as “self-employed” for income tax purposes

 - operates in Ontario on a full-time basis

 - follows government rules for operating a business

-The Summer Company program is closed for applications.
-Please mark your calendar to visit the Ontario Government page for Summer Company for more information in FEBRUARY 2022!
+The Summer Company program is now open for applications.
+Please visit the Ontario Government page for Summer Company to determine eligibility for and start the process.